truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/Chia.md

 {{< trueimage src="/images/SCALE/Apps/InstallChiaScreen.png" alt="Install Chia Screen" id="Install Chia Screen" >}}

-Application configuration settings are presented in several sections, each explained in [Understanding TrueNAS Chia App Settings](#understanding-truenas-chia-app-settings) below.
+Application configuration settings are presented in several sections, each explained in [Understanding SCALE Chia App Settings](#understanding-scale-chia-app-settings) below.
 To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.

 Accept the default value or enter a name in **[Application Name](#application-name)**.